How I Clean My Home Without Harsh Chemicals

 Bathroom

 For bathroom tile and tub stains, spray with bathroom cleaner and let it sit for 5-15 minutes before rinsing.
-If the stain persists, repeat and add a sprinkle of baking soda, letting it sit for up to 30 minutes before rinsing.
+If the stain is still there, repeat and add a sprinkle of baking soda, letting it sit for up to 30 minutes before rinsing.

-To clean toilets, mix ½ cup vinegar with 1 tablespoon baking soda.
+To clean toilets, mix ½ cup of vinegar with 1 tablespoon of baking soda.
 Pour the mixture around the bowl's inside and let it sit for 20-30 minutes before scrubbing.

 Mix vinegar with a small amount of water in a spray bottle for sinks and bathtubs.
-Spray, let it work for 20-30 minutes, then scrub with a cloth or brush to remove grime and mold.
-Alternatively, cut a lemon in half, wipe it around the tub or sink, sprinkle it with salt as an abrasive, and then wipe it away with a damp cloth.
+Spray, let it work for 20-30 minutes, then scrub with a cloth or brush to remove grime and mold, or, cut a lemon in half, wipe it around the tub or sink, sprinkle it with salt as an abrasive for round two, and then wipe it away with a damp cloth.

 For a multi-purpose spray, combine the juice of one lemon, one cup of vinegar, and one cup of water in a spray bottle.
 Spray on stubborn dirt and let it sit before wiping.